sidneyshafer/mini-web-projects/README.md

-# Mini-Web Widgets
+# Web Widgets & Projects
-:star: A collection of 60+ web widgets built with HTML, CSS, and JavaScript.
+:star: A collection of 60+ web widgets and mini projects built with HTML, CSS, and JavaScript.

 | # | Project | Demo Link :arrow_upper_right: |
 |---|---------|-----------|